replicatedhq/help-center/content/guides/ship-with-kubernetes/managing-storage.md

 Replicated's install script will default to creating a cluster backed by the host directory `/opt/replicated/rook`.
 Each file in the cluster begins with a single copy, i.e. without replication.
-When a new node is added to the cluster, you can edit the Pool custom resource named `replicapool` in the `rook` namespace and configure it to store copies of each file on two separate hosts:
+When a new node is added to the cluster, you can edit the Pool custom resource named `replicapool` in the `rook-ceph` namespace and configure it to store copies of each file on two separate hosts:

 ```shell
 kubectl -n rook patch pool replicapool --type='json' -p='[{"op": "replace", "path": "/spec/replicated/size", "value": 2}]'